howdou/edk2/README.md

 ======================================================================================================
 There are several issues as bleow.
 WELCOME and APPRECIATE any suggestion to them:
 * Not use gold linker, but directly use standard ld.
 GNU gold linker ld-new (GNU Binutils 2.26.20160125) 1.11 fails to link edk2 static library file (*.dll) with error message: "ld: internal error in do_layout, at ../../binutils-2.26/gold/object.cc:1819" Have submitted the gold bug in Bug 20062  - Gold2.26 fail to link Uefi firmware with internal error in do_layout, but ld works (https://sourceware.org/bugzilla/show_bug.cgi?id=20062)
+* Remove the -Wno-varargs to deliberately let the build fail with latest llvm 3.9 trunk (it works if build with llvm3.8).
+The latest llvm 3.9 trunk has more restrict on ms VA_LIST usage and will cause uncertain behavior with edk2 current VA_LIST code.
+Will fix current edk2 VA_LIST code after llvm 3.9 formal release.